 The con’s of recording your actual Zoom session though are the inter-personal chats that you may have.
 I have however had some clients feedback that they love that – it makes them feel like they’re in a live class.

 Recording dedicated sessions have their downfalls too though- for me, I barely have the energy.
-You end up having to do the workout yourself and for me, on top of my teaching schedule, my own training – cycling and running, it needs to be very carefully planned into my schedule.
+You end up having to do the workout yourself and personally, on top of my teaching schedule, my own training – cycling and running, it needs to be very carefully planned into my schedule.

 This also means you’re limited by your energy levels as to how many classes you can record.
 Carly shared that initially she spent an entire Saturday recoding around 10 videos (of differing lengths) to help bulk up the variety of her workout video library.